towersvault/shinpokered/README.md

 - Added sfx variations unique to JP versions
 - Leech seed health drain animation now has correct coloring on GBC
 - In GBC-mode, when a pokemon is caught, the resting ball now has a defined color
+- Tossing pokeballs have color in GBC mode

 #Bugfixes: